princenyeche/jiraone/docs/apis.rst

 The ``manage`` API brings organization and user REST API features to jiraone.
 With this API, you can manage your organization and users by making calls to the entire API endpoints used for organization management.

-.. autoclass:: manage
+.. autoclass:: jiraone.manage

-.. autoclass:: manage.add_token
+.. autoclass:: jiraone.manage.add_token

 This API requires that you enter a API token for your organization.